 On my first trip to Asia, I didn’t know very much about responsible tourism and ethical animal interactions.
 I went on an elephant riding experience outside of Luang Prabang in Laos.
 While I sat atop the elephant’s neck, I grew increasingly uncomfortable (and not just because it is surprisingly challenging to say atop an elephant while they’re eating and walking downhill!).
 When the elephants did something the staff didn’t want, the staff raised a fist and mimed the beginnings of throwing a stone at the elephant.
 The elephants clearly knew what this meant and usually cooperated quite quickly.

 I’ve since learned a lot more about elephants, about protecting them, and about how to have an ethical interaction with them.
 I wrote this article for Reader’s Digest: Eight of the most endangered elephants in the world.
 Information about helping elephants is at the end.

 While I completely understand that tourism is an excellent (and often the only) way to help fund the very expensive upkeep of elephants, the best organizations allow their elephants to behave as naturally as possible and:

-- Do not allow interactions of any kind with baby elephants.
+- WRONG!
+Do not allow interactions of any kind with baby elephants.
 WRONG!
 If they do, it means they are using some form of phajaan (“crushing the elephant’s spirit”) so that the elephant will obey humans and so that the safety risk to tourists is reduced.
+WRONG!
 All elephants who interact with humans have experienced phajann, which experts call torture.
 But it’s one thing to rescue an older elephant who was “tamed” 30 years ago and has been working in forestry; it’s completely another to subject a young elephant to it just so tourists can get a cute photo.
 ALL WRONG!
 IN THAILAND AT LEAST, ELEPHANTS ARE NO LONGER TAKEN FROM THE WILD.
 ELEPHANTS BORN IN CAPTIVITY ARE TRAINED WITH POSITIVE REINFORCEMENT AND “CRUSHING” IS NO LONGER NEEDED, THOUGH SOME CAMPS ARE SLOWER AT CHANGING THEIR PRACTICES.
 MORE INFO TO COME.